jordansieve/iOS-Recipe-API-Search/README.md

 # iOS-Recipe-API-Search
-A basic iOS app searching recipes based on ingredients
+An iOS app searching recipes by ingredients